Which is the best retail marketing solution for you?

 8. Informational POP display

-This category covers all the signage solutions to guide and orient visitors, but also to inform them about features, benefits, technical information, use, etc. The materials do not always refer to a product.
-In practice, the distinction is not always straightforward ...
+This category includes all POP solutions to guide and inform visitors about product features, benefits, technical details, usage, and more.
+These displays don't always relate to a product directly.
+In practice, the distinction isn't always straightforward ...

 Fisher Price toy guide